EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/50_how-to-iterate-kv-map.md

 };
 ```

-## Procedure
+## Procedures

-Complete the following steps to find a `person` object with a given ID:
+Complete the following steps to implement an action that is iterating through the first N `person` objects in `kv map` and prints their first and last names:

-1. Create a new action in your contract, named `delete`, which takes as input parameters the person ID.
+1. Create a new action `iterate`, which takes as an input parameter the number of iterations to be executed.
-2. Use the `find()` function defined for the `kv::map` type, with the give ID as parameter, to find the `person` with the given ID as unique key.
+2.

-Refer to the following possible implementation to find `person` object with a given ID as unique key:
+Refer to the following possible implementation to implement an action that is iterating through the first `iterations_count` objects in `my_map` and prints their first and last names:

 `smartcontract.hpp file`